Download the fact sheet:

 For more information on redundancy pay, please see the Fair Work Ombudsman Fact Sheet – Notice of termination and redundancy pay and the National Employment Standards.

-- up to 5 weeks unpaid payment in lieu of notice
+- payment in lieu of notice of termination – maximum of 5 weeks

-- up to 4 weeks unpaid redundancy entitlement per year.
+- redundancy pay – up to 4 weeks per full year of service.

 For more information visit www.employment.gov.au/fair-entitlements-guarantee-feg , call the FEG Hotline on 1300 135 040, or email FEG@employment.gov.au.